social worker/

 Giinagay! (hello or welcome).

-Healing is a collaborative practice that is “power with” not “power over”.
+Recovery and healing is a collaborative practice that is “power with” not “power over”.

 I am committed to an individual and collective practice that is evidence informed, trauma aware, human rights oriented, heart centred, inclusive, accessible, intersectional, curious and anti oppressive.
-My approach is non judgemental, warm, creative, funny, self reflective and compassionate
+My approach is non judgemental, warm, creative, funny, self reflective and compassionate.

 Ngarrayngga (take care)